- About Us

 - Office of the Provost Postdoctoral Fellowship Program (Salary, research funds, and health coverage and benefits.
 U.S. citizens or permanent residents; Female and under-represented minority candidates are especially encouraged to contact Dr. Jack Liu at email@example.com or other faculty members at CSIS)

-- ESPP Recruitment Fellowship Program (for students who are interested in MSU's specialization in the Environmental Science and Policy Program in addition to MSU's Ph.D. program; vompetitive stipend and health/tuition coverage.
-Students who are interested in integrating natural and social sciences are encouraged to contact Dr. Jack Liu at email@example.com or other faculty members at CSIS).
+- ESPP Recruitment Fellowship Program (for students who are interested in MSU's specialization in the Environmental Science and Policy Program in addition to MSU's Ph.D. program; competitive stipend and health/tuition coverage.
+Students who are interested in integrating natural and social sciences are encouraged to contact Dr. Jack Liu at firstname.lastname@example.org or other faculty members at CSIS).

 - Canadian Studies Center Scholarship (for sophomores or juniors with a 3.0 GPA or higher to work and study in Canada).